vcellmike/sbgnbricks.github.io/pages/downloads.md

 ## SBGN Bricks 2.0

-The changes in comparison to the previously released set of bricks (Junker et al., 2012):
+The changes in comparison to the previously released set of bricks:

 1. Introduced different types of posttranslational modification in addition to _phosphorylation_ bricks
 1. Added advanced patterns for various types of _inhibition_ (detailed, without using the _inhibition_ arc).